lclms/ZomatoRestaurantsApp/README.txt

 1. Create a directory and put there the given application structure.
 Let us say the base directory of this application is airbnbApp

-2. Open a Terminal window and move to the directory airbnbApp
+2. Open a Terminal window and move to the directory ZomatoRestaurantsApp

 3. Initialize a virtual environment e.g. named env.
 Administrator privileges are required to install virtualenv